iCliniq Logo

 Hi doctor,

-My wife is pregnant now with nearly ten weeks.
-She has congenital heart disease, so I need some clarity from you for getting the successful delivery.
-All reports including echo and ultrasound scan report are attached here for your reference.
-Importantly, she has not got any symptoms till now and she is like a normal person with her daily activities.
+My wife is now nearly ten weeks pregnant.
+She has congenital heart disease, so I need some clarity from you for getting a successful delivery.
+All reports, including echo and ultrasound scan reports, are attached here for your reference.
+Importantly, she has not had any symptoms till now, and she is like a normal person in her daily activities.
 Can we continue this pregnancy?
 Is it safe for both mother and baby?
-I request you to provide your detailed opinion on the same.
+I request you to provide a detailed opinion on this.
+Please help.

 Hi,